YYL7/Projects/Sentiment Analysis/README.md

 # Result

-The overall average sentiment is 0.354171, meaning there is a positive sentiment towards the restaurant.
+The overall average sentiment was 0.354171, meaning there was a positive sentiment towards the restaurant.